attainu/attainu-flamingo/tests/weekly-test/test1.md

 1. Fixed header with LOGO text at the left
 2. A search box with a header text, 4 input fields and a button.
 Last 2 input fields should allow the user to select dates from calender.
-3. The reslt box with a header text, all the dates within the date range they have selected and the search results.
+3. The result box with a header text, all the dates within the date range they have selected and the search results.

 4. There should be at least 7 search results along with details as mentioned below.